AskarBisembaev/OMSWeb/README.md

 **This project is an example of entity framework 6.0 Web Api**

-**This project claims to be a start for a small web IP with crud operations on the Northwind database**
+**This project claims to be a start for a small web API with crud operations on the Northwind database**

 **Design patterns:**
 + `Generic repository pattern`